AI-sandbox/XGMix/README.md

 ## Output

 ### *<output_basename>*.msp.tsv
-The first line is a comment line, that specifies the order and encoding of populations: eg:
+The first line is a comment line, that specifies the order and encoding of populations, eg:
 #Sub_population order/code: golden_retriever=0 labrador_retriever=1 poodle poodle_small=2

-The second line specifies the column names, and every following line marks the genome position.
+The second line specifies the column names, and every following line marks a genome position.

 The first 6 columns specify
 - the chromosome